dhdata/dhdata-site/source/dhdata/organizations/index.html.md

 published: true
 ---

-Organizations act like publishing departments for datasets (for example, the Maryland Institute for Technology in the Humanities).
-This means that datasets can be associated with an organization responsible for its maintenance, allowing you to discover other datasets that might be related because they are produced or maintained by the same group of people.
+Organizations act like publishing departments for datasets.
+For example, the Maryland Institute for Technology in the Humanities is an organization.
+You can associate datasets with the organization responsible for its maintenance.
+This allows you to find other related datasets produced or maintained by the same group of people.

-Datasets may only belong to at most one organization.
-Before you can associate a dataset with an organization, you must create a page describing the organization similar to the page describing a dataset or group.
-After the organization page is published, the organization will appear in the list of available organizations when editing the dataset page metadata, allowing you to associate the organization with the dataset.
+Datasets may only belong to only one organization.
+You must create a page for the organization before you can associate a dataset with it.
+Once we published the page, the organization will appear in the list of organizations when editing the dataset.
+This will let you associate the organization with the dataset.

 ## Creating an Organization